isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1817.md

 ---
-title: 'Automatic Flow Wrap Packaging Machine'
+title: 'Ethylene Removal System'
 permalink: /productivity-solutions-grant/solutionrepo/solution1817
 ---

-## Automatic Flow Wrap Packaging Machine
+## Ethylene Removal System

 ## Overview

 **Description**

-Flow Wrapping, or Horizontal Form-Fill and Seal (HFFS) is the process of making a horizontal bag from a single roll of film.
-Heat is applied to the ends of the film to form a sealed package.
-The equipment is widely used in the fresh produce sector as it ensures the products are wrapped securely based on the size and shape of the product or tray.
+An equipment which eliminates ethylene gas in the air effectively.
+Ethylene that is released naturally can be continuously removed by the equipment.
+No amount of harmful substance (e.g. ozone) should be released as a result of removing the ethylene.
+Equipment is to be used in cold storage warehouses and production facilities for the purpose of extending the shelf life of fresh produce.

 Cost of equipment capped at $37,500 per unit